WalterSimoncini/fungi-hummingbird/README.md

     --num-train-samples $TRAIN_SAMPLES
 ```

-If you use the **tiny** version of Pascal VOC this should result in a performance of 27.69%.
+Using `VOC-Tiny` this experiment should result in a mIoU of 27.69%.